Arfazrll/Real-time-Parking-Monitoring-System/README.md

 This project is available under the MIT License.
 See the LICENSE file for more information.

 ## 👤 Author
-Cyber Pysical System Riset Group 4 (CPS4R)
+Cyber Pysical System Research Group 4 (CPS4R)
 - Najwa Syafira Firdaus
 - Syahril Arfian Almazril
 - Aria Aura Rachman